 Adds additional functionalities to a position, such as the possibility to load multiple types of ad formats into one position (see Position types).

-Determines how important it is for the campaign to achieve its objectives within the determined time span, in comparison with competing campaigns.
+Determines how important it is for the campaign to achieve its objectives within the determined period compared to competing campaigns.

 A distributor of content via one or more media platforms.

-Run of Network, the delivery of an advertising campaign across several sites within the network of a publisher.
+Run of Network, the delivery of an advertising campaign across several sites within a publisher's network.

 Run of Site, the delivery of an advertising campaign within an entire publisher's site.

 If the delivery method is set at rotation, each creative attached to the very same position will have an equal chance of being delivered.

 Denotes the ‘health’ or the campaign's condition or booking and indicates if there are any issues that may inhibit the start or delivery of a campaign.